It’s important for your professional growth to take a step back and learn from others.

 Read: ‘Just Enough Research’ (A Book Apart, 2013); ‘Conversational Design’ (A Book Apart, 2018)

-Dan Saffer is currently a Senior Staff Product Designer at Twitter, working on AI/ML projects and New Customer Onboarding.
+Dan Saffer is currently the Director of Product Design at Flipboard.
+He previously worked as Senior Staff Product Designer at Twitter, working on AI/ML projects and New Customer Onboarding.
 Since he started working in design in 1995, he has designed different products, from websites to robots.
 Millions of people have enjoyed the products he has made.
 He has also written numerous UX books.

 His latest book ‘Microinteractions’ outlines why small details can be the difference between a good and outstanding product.
 It offers practical advice and real-life examples that you can apply to your own UX practice.